 The assessment of whether the Group has control over an SPE is carried out at inception and normally no further reassessment of control is carried out in the absence of changes in the structure or terms of the SPE, or additional transactions between the Group and the SPE.
 Day-to-day changes in market conditions normally do not lead to a reassessment of control.
-However, sometimes changes in market conditions may alter the substance of the relationship between the Group and the SPE and in such instances the Group determines whether the change warrants a reassessment of control based on the specific facts and circumstances.
-Where the Group's voluntary actions, such as financing amounts in excess of existing liquidity facilities or extending terms beyond those established originally, change the relationship between the Group and an SPE, the Group performs a reassessment of control over the SPE.
+However, sometimes changes in market conditions may alter the substance of the relationship between the Group and the SPE and in such instances the Group determines whether the change warrants a reassessment of control based on the specific facts and circumstances, where the Group's voluntary actions, such as financing amounts in excess of existing liquidity facilities or extending terms beyond those established originally, would lead to a change in the relationship between the Group and an SPE, the Group then performs a reassessment of control over the SPE.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended 31 December 2020
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended 31 December 2021